ezrahall1/aws-bash-script/README.md

 <H3>Step 2 – Connecting to EC2 instance </H3>
 Once the EC2 instance is in a running state you would need to connect to it.
-Right click and select connect.

 <img src="https://i.imgur.com/kaoMGqH.png" height="80%" width="80%" alt="Image 2"/>